adenda/cornucopia/README.md

 * `-master`
 * `-slave`

-The value contained in the message is the URI of the node to operate on. https://github.com/mp911de/lettuce/wiki/Redis-URI-and-connection-details
+The value contained in the message is the URI (must be resolvable at the microservice) of the node to operate on. https://github.com/mp911de/lettuce/wiki/Redis-URI-and-connection-details

 ie. (ensuring that the version of the binaries match the broker version)